 The mandapa has some large “Chatris” or cenotaph-like structures over it along with some more intriguing statues.
 Now, this brings me to the confusing part.
 These parts above the mandapa don’t really seem as old as the rest of the temple.
 But I could not find any reliable information regarding this.
 The standalone statues here look more like ascetics rather than deities and none of them are sitting straight.
 Instead, they look like frozen in action, almost as if they were photographed while swaying feverishly during a “kirtan” session or probably after a puff or two of the chillum.

 After the Sun Temple, I quickly went back to the Shantinatha Jain Temple, which I’d spotted earlier.
 In this case too, I came to the same conclusion.
-The thousand year old temple honoring Shantinath, the 16th Jain Tirthankara, is hidden inside and it is surely old and follows the same style as the Sun Temple.
-The other structures around the compound seems new and so is the two colourful elephants in front of the sanctum.
+The thousand-year-old temple honoring Shantinath, the 16th Jain Tirthankara, is hidden inside and it is surely old and follows the same style as the Sun Temple.
+The other structures around the compound seems new and so are the two colourful elephants in front of the sanctum.

 Nevertheless, I noted some interesting artwork on the walls of the outer structures.
 These are surely not from the Hindu mythological stories I am familiar with.
 Instead, these probably deal in Jain mythology, something I do not know much about.

 I was also looking for the Chandravati temple, which is even older and probably the original centre of the old town and the Navlakha Fort above the hills overlooking the town.
 But I had no time left and also I got lost a few times in those alleys.
 I returned to Jhalawar and started walking towards Gagron.
 However, I think I will have to return again as I’d underestimated these parts and did not devote enough time.